-With the prior written authorization of the Exchange's CRO or such other senior officers as the CRO may designate, the Department of Enforcement or the Department of Market Regulation may initiate a temporary cease and desist proceeding with respect to alleged violations of Section 10(b) of the Exchange Act and SEA Rule 10b-5 thereunder; SEA Rules 15g-1 through 15g-9; NYSE Rule 2010 (if the alleged violation is unauthorized trading, or misuse or conversion of customer assets, or based on violations of Section 17(a) of the Securities Act); or NYSE Rule 2020.
-The Department of Enforcement or the Department of Market Regulation shall initiate the proceeding by serving a notice on a member organization or covered person (hereinafter "Respondent") and filing a copy thereof with the Office of Hearing Officers.
-The Department of Enforcement or the Department of Market Regulation shall serve the notice by personal service or overnight commercial courier.
+With the prior written authorization of the Exchange's CRO or such other senior officers as the CRO may designate, Enforcement may initiate a temporary cease and desist proceeding with respect to alleged violations of Section 10(b) of the Exchange Act and SEA Rule 10b-5 thereunder; SEA Rules 15g-1 through 15g-9; Rule 476(a)(6) or Rule 2010 - Equities (if the alleged violation is unauthorized trading, or misuse or conversion of customer assets, or based on violations of Section 17(a) of the Securities Act); or Rule 476(a)(5) or Rule 2020 - Equities.
+Enforcement shall initiate the proceeding by serving a notice on a member organization or covered person (hereinafter "Respondent") and filing a copy thereof with the Office of Hearing Officers.
+Enforcement shall serve the notice by personal service or overnight commercial courier.
 The notice shall be effective upon service.